Squidroot2/lectio-diei/README.md

 CLI application for retrieving, storing, and displaying the daily Catholic readings.
 Retrieved from the [United States Conference of Catholic Bishops site](https://bible.usccb.org/).
 After being retrieved, the readings are stored in a local sqlite database.
 This way, they can be displayed on-demand with low latency.

+*Please note that this is a personal project and that I am not affiliated with the USCCB*

 While the core functionality is present, this is still pre-release software.
 Command line interface is subject to change.

 ![Command Example](docs/images/display_example_01.png)